All Episodes

 And that is, as we all know at this table, going to be a function of the witnesses that are able to authenticate that document.

-In plain English, what it means is that if I'm having a conversation with another individual, and that conversation is private, either of us has to be able to take the stand to say, I had this conversation with this person, or I received this communication from this person.
+In plain English, what it means is that if I'm having a conversation with another individual and that conversation is private, either of us has to be able to take the stand to say, I had this conversation with this person or I received this communication from this person.

 And with respect to his family, it's possible that they could be compelled to testify, but it's very unlikely.

-So the question becomes with a communication like that, who is the witness that you're going to use to authenticate it?
+So the question becomes, with a communication like that, who is the witness that you're going to use to authenticate it?

-Certainly you could use the FBI, perhaps, to say that they got it through the investigation, but if you're not hearing from either of the individuals who are participating in the conversation, it loses its emphasis, and the jury has to sort of take it at the four corners of the document, which could be good or bad, depending on who you're talking about.
+Certainly you could use the FBI perhaps to say that they got it through the investigation, but if you're not hearing from either of the individuals who are participating in the conversation, it loses its emphasis and the jury has to sort of take it at the four corners of the document, which could be good or bad, depending on who you're talking about.

-So that's absolutely not going to happen.
+So that's not going to work.

 erielle reshef

-This indictment of Bolton uh accuses him of sharing emails with information, national defense information with two family members.
+This indictment of Bolton accuses him of sharing emails with information, national defense information with two family members.

 They don't say who the family members are, but they're presumed to be his wife and his daughter.